All Monsters Attack: Production

+Despite Destroy All Monsters initially having been planned as the final Godzilla film, not long thereafter Toho Studios entered negotiations with Filmation for an animated series based on the property that was intended for air during the 1969-70 television season.
+Although the deal collapsed, Toho's view of Godzilla as a children's property would dictate their approach to the series from then onward.
+Due to the economic situation in Japan at the time as well as a downward trajectory of movie going, Toho desired a new Godzilla movie which would be made cheaply, quickly, and be directed as a children's fantasy film.
+The film began production in October 1969 and was released in December of that year.

 Due to production costs, All Monsters Attack includes extensive stock footage of Ebirah, Horror of the Deep, Son of Godzilla, King Kong Escapes, and Destroy All Monsters.
 The filmmakers also employed the same Godzilla suit used for Destroy All Monsters.
 Despite being credited as the film's special effects director, Eiji Tsuburaya was not actively involved with the production.
 Director Ishirō Honda not only directed the drama scenes but the special effects scenes as well, with assistance from Teruyoshi Nakano, who was a first assistant special effects director at the time.
 Honda would later confirm that Tsuburaya was given credit as the film's special effects director "out of respect", and the reason why Honda took over Tsuburaya's duties was due to "budget and time constraints".
 A small studio was used for the production, where both the special effects and drama scenes were filmed (usually the two were filmed in separate studios).

+Themes

+Destroy All Monsters was released at a time where latchkey kids had become a rising social issue during the 1960s.
+Due to rising costs housing costs necessitating women taking jobs outside the home and a lack of widely available after school care, many children were often left to their own devices including dealing with bullies.
+Paralleling the situation of main character Ichiro, the anthropomorphized Minilla deals with his own bully in the form of the monster Gabara.
+It is likely that screenwriter Shinichi Sekizawa created Gabara's name (originally spelled "Gebara") either from Che Guevara or the German word gewalt, meaning violence, as both were prevalent motifs among student protesters of the time.